flyway/flywaydb.org/documentation/gcp-beta/bigquery.md

 Caused by: java.lang.ClassNotFoundException: com.simba.googlebigquery.jdbc42.Driver
 ```
 ​
-Then the BigQuery dependencies have not installed correctly.
+Then the BigQuery dependencies have not installed or been added to the classpath correctly.
 ​
 ## Share Your Feedback